okeeffed/developer-notes/manual/Kubernetes/EKS-Deploy-Stateful-EBS-App.md

 ## Creating the persistent volume claim (PVC)

-Here we are creating two persistent volume claims.
+Here we are creating two persistent volume claims for both MySQL and WordPress.

 ```yaml
 # pvcs.yml